jamesaud/seismic-analysis-toolbox/seismic-toolbox/README.md

+## Notes

-##### Note - this code was specifically created to built a dataset for my neural network.
+This code was specifically created to built a dataset for my neural network.
 Some settings may need to be tweaked (inside of config.py) for your situation.